Logo

 Focus

 China Consultancy takes these aspects into account.
-Focus is on giving advice to partners of existing cooperations as well as on the conception and implementation of preparation for a cooperation or team-building workshops.
+Focus is on giving advice to partners of existing cooperations as well as on the conception and implementation of cooperation-enhancing measures such as team building and team development workshops (see: Open Change Forums) .

 • Consulting on existing cooperations